adornes/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 > The set of variables that were estimated from these signals are:

-*	mean(): Mean value
+*	Mean: Mean value
-*	std(): Standard deviation
+*	Std: Standard deviation

-> Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:

-*	gravityMean
-*	tBodyAccMean
-*	tBodyAccJerkMean
-*	tBodyGyroMean
-*	tBodyGyroJerkMean